7thFox/ytdlmc/README.md

 See `example.json` to view a sample config.

 # todo
+ - Add support for `yt-dlp` and change default downloader
  - Add functionality to remove existing videos older than N days
  - Potentially allow constants to be shared across config groups